• Duration:28 Nights 29 Days

 • Tea House/ Lodge

-The rocky trail descends to a rhododendron forest.
+Traversing through the Sherpa settlements for about an hour, we reach Panggom La (3200m).
+From the pass, we witness Mount Mera Peak for the first time en route.
+After relishing the view, we start descending down the rocky trail to a rhododendron forest.
 Mani walls mark the trail as we trek over hills and ridges.
-The south face of Mera Peak, 6064m and Naulekh Peak towers ahead of us as we go through pine and rhododendron forests with several switchbacks and finally descend steeply to Sibuche.
-We can walk for another one and half hour and reach Ramailo Daanda if you wish.
+The south face of Mera Peak, 6064m, and Naulekh Peak towers ahead of us as we go through pine and rhododendron forests with several switchbacks and finally descend steeply to Sibuche.
+We stop here for lunch.
+Then we continue heading towards Ramailo Danda via Ningsaw.
+The trail to Ningsaw will be pleasant as the trail is gently flat.
+Upon reaching Ningsaw, we start gaining some elevation reaching Ramilo Danda as we start ascending with several switchbacks, and after hiking for one and half hours, we eventually reach Ramailo Danda.

 • Breakfast, Lunch & Dinner